View Andrzej Lubienski's Obituary on NorthJersey.com and share memories

 |

-Fort Lee - Lubienski, Andrzej (Andrew) M., 92, of Fort Lee, New Jersey, passed away on Thursday, April 4, 2019.
-Beloved husband of the late Catherine Cole Lubienski.
-Loving father of Anik Ostrowski & her husband Michael, Andrew K. Lubienski, and Monica A. (nee Lubienski) Mount & her husband Richard.
-Cherished grandfather of Rebecca A. Mount, Veronica E. Mount, and John R. Mount.
-Dear brother of the late Barbara Merriman and Kazimer Lubienski.
-He is also survived by his loving companion Carrie Schurman and many nieces and nephews.
-Andrew was a chemist and also served in the Polish Armed Forces.
-He was a member of CTFA Cosmetics Toiletries Fragrances Association.
-Funeral Friday at 9AM from the Hunt-Stellato Funeral Home, 1601 Palisade Avenue, Fort Lee.
-Memorial Mass 10AM Mt.
-Carmel Church, Tenafly.
-Inurnment Madonna Mausoleum.
-Friends will be received Thursday 6-8PM.
+Fort Lee - Andrzej (Andrew) M., 92, of Fort Lee, New Jersey, passed away on Thursday, April 4, 2019.
+Loving father of Anik M. Ostrowski & her husband Michael, Andrew K. Lubienski, and Monica A. (nee Lubienski) Mount & her husband Richard.
+Cherished grandfather of Rebecca Mount, Veronica Mount and John Mount.
+Dear brother of the late Barbara Merriman and Kazik Lubienski.
+He is also survived by his loving companion Carrie Schurmann and many nieces and nephews.
+Andrew was a chemist and earned his BS degree at London University and his MBA at Fairleigh Dickinson University.
+He started a successful Detergent Sales business after working over 40 years in the cosmetics industry.
+He served in the Polish Armed Forces and was recently invited to be an honored guest at the 75th anniversary of the Warsaw Uprising.
+He was a 50+ year member of the American Chemical Society and a member of CTFA, Cosmetics Toiletries Fragrances Association.
+Friends will be received Thursday 6-8PM at the Hunt-Stellato Funeral Home, 1601 Palisade Avenue, Fort Lee.
+Memorial Mass 10AM Our Lady of Mount Carmel, 10 County Road, Tenafly.
+Inurnment Madonna Mausoleum, 2070 Hoefleys Lane, Fort Lee.
+In lieu of flowers donations may be made to Our Lady of Mount Carmel.
 Send condolences to stellatofuneralhomes.com.